There are many Lettering Ideas and Styles that you can try- today let me share 10 of them that are easy and beautiful!

-Hand Lettering is making letters look pretty- I love doing this especially names, words and quotes!
-Hand Lettering need not be difficult and you don’t need any fancy tools or pens to get started.
-Just take your time today and explore these easy Hand Lettering Ideas!
+Hand Lettering is an art of drawing alphabets in a fancy manner.
+I love doing this especially names, words and quotes!
+Fancy need not mean difficult, just take your time today and explore these Easy Lettering Ideas!

 Find me on social media! @smithakatti #smithakatti